gkapfham/tmuxinators/README.md

 stow papers -t ~/.tmuxinator
 ```

-If you want to create the required symlinks for all of the tmuxinators that are
+If you want to create the required symlinks for all the tmuxinators that are
 available in this repository, then you can type the command:

 ```shell